Root subgroups on affine spherical varieties

-In~\cite{LP}, $G$-normalized $\GG_a$-subgroups of the automorhism group of an affine spherical $G$-variety are studied.
-It is shown that such a subgroup is uniquely determined by its weight with respect to $G$ \cite[Theorem~5.5]{LP} and an attempt is made to find a combinatorial description of the set of such weights.
-The set of $\GG_a$-subgroups normalized by $G$ seems to be quite restricted.
-One of the aims of the present paper is to show that it is more natural to study $\GG_a$-subgroups normalized by a Borel subgroup~$B$.
+In this case, the action of $F$ on $H$ by conjugation is controlled by a character of~$F$, called the \textit{weight} of~$H$.

+When $F = T$ is a torus, $T$-root subgroups on $T$-varieties are used to study the automorphism groups and rationality questions \cite{AHHL,AL,DL,L1,L2,Ni}, transitivity properties for automorphism groups \cite{AKZ1,AKZ2}, equivariant group embeddings \cite{AK,AR}, and affine algebraic monoids \cite{ABZ,DZ}.
+The simplest in this setting is the classical case of toric varieties, i.e. normal irreducible $T$-varieties containing an open $T$-orbit.
+Toric varieties admit a complete combinatorial description in terms of objects of convex geometry called fans \cite{CLS, Fu, Oda}, and the $T$-root subgroups on a given toric $T$-variety are described in the following simple way: every such subgroup is uniquely determined by its weight and the set of all possible weights is the collection of so-called Demazure roots of the associated fan \cite{De, Oda, Cox, L1}.

+A natural intention is to extend the above picture to algebraic varieties equipped with an action of an arbitrary connected reductive algebraic group~$G$.
+In this setting, a proper generalization of toric varieties is given by \textit{spherical} varieties, i.e. normal irreducible $G$-varieties containing an open orbit of a Borel subgroup $B \subseteq G$.
+These varieties possess many remarkable properties and admit a complete combinatorial description in terms of so-called colored fans, which generalize the fans from the toric case; see~\cite{Tim,Kn91}.
+The problem of describing all $G$-root subgroups on affine spherical $G$-varieties was raised in the preprint~\cite{LP}.
+It is shown there that such a subgroup is uniquely determined by its weight, and the set of weights is described in some particular cases.
+However, the set of $G$-root subgroups on an affine spherical $G$-variety seems to be quite restricted; in particular, it is empty whenever $G$ is semisimple.

+In this paper, we initiate a systematic study of $B$-root subgroups on affine spherical $G$-varieties.
+One of our aims is to demonstrate that $B$-root subgroups are more natural and suitable generalizations of $T$-root subgroups on $T$-varieties.